kuletha-rk/Red-Wine-analysis/README.md

 # univariate Analysis

-This repository pertains to Exploratory Daya analysis prior to Data Preprocessing.
+This repository pertains to Exploratory Data analysis, prior to Data Preprocessing.